 PricewaterhouseCoopers LLP provides both the Board and the Investment Manager with advice concerning ongoing compliance with HMRC rules and regulations concerning VCTs.
 The Board has been advised that the Company is in compliance with the conditions laid down by HMRC for maintaining approval as a VCT.

 A key requirement is for 70% of the portfolio to remain continually invested in qualifying investments.
-As at 31 October 2013, over 86% of the portfolio (as measured by HMRC rules) was invested in VCT qualifying investments.
+As at 31 October 2014, over 88% of the Company (as measured by HMRC rules) was invested in VCT qualifying investments.